aexol/syncano-middleware-validate/README.md

 ```

 The difference between the two boils down to the fact that constraints allow
-for separate validation rules depending on request method (DELETE, GET, PUT, POST) while each key in parameters object is treated as input argument.
+for separate validation rules depending on request method (DELETE, GET, PUT, POST) while each property in parameters object is treated as input argument.

-For constraints object if it contains key matching lower case of request method
-contents of `constraints.${lcaseMethod}` will be used as validation rules.
+For constraints object if it contains property matching lower case of request method contents of `constraints.${lcaseMethod}` will be used as validation rules.

 Both objects, that is `parameters` and `constraints<.lcaseMethod>` are merged with constraints object having higher priority.